 There are certainly a few drawbacks that come with CD ladders, although some may or may not be important to you.
 Obviously, there’s still a degree of illiquidity, depending on how you structure your CD ladder’s maturity dates.

 Additionally, if you’re stuck in a low-interest CD for a longer period of time, you could be subject to inflation risk.
-So if inflation increases while your money is held, but your savings rate is fixed at a lower amount, your money may not actually be worth more than what you started with.
+So, if inflation increases while your money is held, but your savings rate is fixed at a lower amount, your money may not actually be worth more than what you started with.
 Yes, you’ll receive the right dollar amount back, but it might not have the same purchasing power as it did five years ago.

 Is a CD ladder right for you?

-There are a few things to consider when thinking about whether or not to build a CD ladder.
+There are a few things to consider when thinking about whether to build a CD ladder.
 First, take a look at your overall savings.
 Do you have an accessible emergency fund of at least $500?
 Do you have three to six months of expenses set aside as well?

 But you can also create a CD ladder strategy based on your own timeline.